Murphy (film): Reception

 Kavya Christopher of The Times of India rated the film three-and-a-half out of five stars and wrote that "Murphy marks yet another effort by the Kannada film industry that ably works towards delivering what the film industry and its audience require - a content-driven story."
 Y. Maheswara Reddy of Bangalore Mirror gave it three-and-a-half out of five stars and wrote that "Director BS Pradeep Varma has tried to tell a fresh love story in a unique style.
 Varma has ensured the film is of top quality and made the cast follow the script faithfully."

-Shashiprasad SM of Times Now gave it three out of five stars and wrote that "Are you a fan of time travel, with a soft spot for romantic dramas that delve deep into human emotions?
+Shashiprasad S. M. of Times Now gave it three out of five stars and wrote that "Are you a fan of time travel, with a soft spot for romantic dramas that delve deep into human emotions?
 If so, Murphy is a must-watch.
 The film stands out for its impressive storytelling and strong performances, making it a memorable experience."
 Pranati A. S. of Deccan Herald gave it three out of five stars and opined that "While the film succeeds in creating a fantasy world, Varma brings us back to reality by introducing reason and emotion into the narrative.
 This could either disappoint you or relieve you, depending on how you prefer your ending.
 An interesting watch."

-Vivek M. V. of The Hindu wrote, "Murphy, starring Roshini Prakash and Prabhu Mundkur, explores relationships through the prism of time.
-The film has solid moments but struggles to stand firm as a whole".
 A. Sharadhaa of Cinema Express wrote that "Murphy offers a fresh perspective on a unique genre.
 There are films with such stories incorporating instruments like phones and ham radios that play key roles.
 However, director BS Pradeep Varma's Murphy distinguishes itself through its compelling concept centred on the radio and its connections that span time."
 Swaroop Kodur of The Hollywood Reporter India wrote that "Despite its music video-like execution, B.S.
 Pradeep Varma’s film works because it is conscious of its bright personality and the kind of impact it wants to have on us."
+Vivek M. V. of The Hindu wrote, "Murphy, starring Roshini Prakash and Prabhu Mundkur, explores relationships through the prism of time.
+The film has solid moments but struggles to stand firm as a whole".
+He felt "Murphy suffers from an identity crisis as the movie struggles to balance several relationships in a sci-fi plot.
+The predictability factor could hinder our experience as well."